moshix/3270BBS/basic_manual.md

 ### Shared User Files

-Users can share programs with each other by naming files with a `$` prefix.
+Users can share programs with each other by naming files with a `%` prefix.
 These files are visible to other users but remain read-only.

 **Creating shared files:**
-- Save your program with a `$` prefix: `SAVE "$myprogram.bas"`
+- Save your program with a `%` prefix: `SAVE "%myprogram.bas"`
-- Only you can modify, save, or erase your own `$` files
+- Only you can modify, save, or erase your own `%` files

 **Accessing other users' shared files:**
 - `FILES /U moshix` - List shared files from user moshix
-- `LOAD "moshix/$example.bas"` - Load a shared file from moshix
+- `LOAD "moshix/%example.bas"` - Load a shared file from moshix
 - Shared files are **read-only** - you can load them but not modify the original

 **File naming conventions:**
 - `_filename` - Community files (in basic/community/, read-only)
-- `$filename` - Shared user files (visible to others, owner can modify)
+- `%filename` - Shared user files (visible to others, owner can modify)
 - `filename` - Private user files (only visible to you)

 **User file restrictions:**